 OCR processing a document allows scanned and machine-generated documents to be processed into a machine-readable text format.
 Using OCR Processing will allow your documents to be read correctly by CaseGuard if you are having difficulty redacting your documents.

 We recommend OCR processing your document (or at least the pages you will be redacting) before you start redacting if:

 - Text on scanned documents isn’t being read correctly.

 - The document was poorly OCR’d originally.

-- You will know it isn’t OCRed well if you try to find and highlight words, and the system highlights random words instead of the entire sentence.
+- You will know it is not OCR’d well if you try to find and highlight words, and the system highlights random words instead of the entire sentence.

 - There are images embedded in a document that contains text.

-- Under the “OCR Options” menu, select either “OCR all scanned pages” or “OCR all pages” (OCRs all types of pages including scanned and machine generated).
+- Under the “OCR Options” menu, select either “OCR all scanned pages” or “OCR all pages,” which will OCR all types of pages, including scanned and machine-generated.

-- Now under “Run OCR on”, select either “All Pages” or add a “Page Range.“
+- Under “Run OCR on,” select either “All Pages” or add a “Page Range.“

 - Click “Process OCR.”
-A load bar should now appear at the bottom of the screen, indicating how far the OCR process is for your document.
+A load bar will appear at the bottom of the screen, indicating how far the OCR process is for your document.

-Once complete, you can click on the OCR icon from the left toolbar of the screen to bring up the OCR document popup again, and it should show you what pages have been OCRed under “File Information”.
+- Once complete, click the OCR Document button again from the left toolbar, and it will show what pages have been OCRed under “File Information.”